Ordinance & Licensing

 Boulder County Ordinance #2019-3 requires licensing of all hauling companies operating within Boulder County that collect, transport, or dispose of discarded materials (trash, recyclables, compostables, construction and demolition materials, aggregate, or landscaping materials).
-If your company was licensed in 2019, your hauler license expired on December 31, 2019.
+If your company was licensed in 2020, your hauler license will expire on Dec.
+31, 2020.

 Please follow the steps below to receive your new or renewed hauler license: